Information on The British Walkers

 Since then, the band has done a few sporadic gigs, but are currently on hiatus.
-Hopefully we won't have as long to wait to see the band in action once again!
+Hopefully we won't have as long to wait to see the band in action in the future!

 The Sun Never Sets On British Quartets...

 ...Even if, as in the case of The British Walkers, they weren't actually British.
 The British Walkers were, however, a kickass combination of The Rolling Stones, The Who and The Kinks fronted by a tall, lanky hellraiser named Bobbie Glenn Howard (shown to the left walking the band's mascot).
 Bobby Poe aka The Poe Kat and his business partner Mitch Corday guided the local D.C. group's career from 1964 until they broke up in 1968.
 Their debut single was a remarkably polished effort on Try Records entitled "I Found You" and was co-written/co-produced by Bobbie Howard and lead guitarist Roy Buchanan.
 Roy had started the song years before as a love song to his wife.
 The B-side, a remake of the Bo Diddley classic "Diddley Daddy", was also co-produced by Bobbie Howard and Roy Buchanan.